 Q: Does cooking/baking reduce the effectiveness of whey protein?

-A: No, denatured protein is essentially “pre-digested” protein; you’re still taking in all the amino acids that were originally in the protein to begin with.
+A: No, denatured protein is essentially “pre-digested” protein; you’re still taking in all the amino acids that were originally in the protein.

-Q: Can I combine whey protein supplements with my other powdered supplements like creatine, glutamine, etc?
+Q: Can I combine whey protein supplements with my other powdered supplements like creatine or glutamine?

 A: Yes, that’s perfectly fine.